You are currently viewing SEC officially approves Spot Bitcoin ETF

 But when Grayscale prevailed in a legal battle in August 2023, the SEC was compelled to reevaluate its stance.
 Grayscale had applied to change its Grayscale Bitcoin Trust into a spot Bitcoin ETF, but the SEC had rejected it.

-While global fund manager VanEck projects that about $2.4 billion will flow into spot Bitcoin products in the first quarter of 2024, Galaxy Research head of digital Alex Thorn has calculated that spot Bitcoin ETF inflows might exceed $14 billion in the first year.
+Global fund manager VanEck projects that about $2.4 billion will flow into spot Bitcoin products in the first quarter of 2024.
+Also, Galaxy Research head of digital Alex Thorn has calculated that spot Bitcoin ETF inflows might exceed $14 billion in the first year.

-Ten issuers submitted their final modified S-1 and S-3 forms on January 8, revealing, among other things, the fees they plan to charge for their individual Bitcoin ETFs.
+Ten issuers submitted final modified S-1 and S-3 forms on January 8, revealing planned fees for their Bitcoin ETFs.

 Up until the fund’s assets under management (AUM) reach $5 billion, BlackRock, the biggest asset manager in the world, will charge 0.2% in fees.
 Bitwise is next in line at 0.24%, while VanEck and Ark 21Shares are a little behind at 0.25%.